0install/docs/docs/details/os-differences.md

 ## Cross-platform use

-The Windows version of Zero Install is written in in C#.
-It is primarily intended to be be used on Windows NT-based operating systems.
+The Windows version of Zero Install is written in C#.
+It is primarily intended to be used on Windows NT-based operating systems.
 However, the [Zero Install .NET API](../developers/dotnet-api.md) it is based on is written with cross-platform support in mind and works on Linux using .NET Core.

-The Linux version of Zero Install is writtin in OCaml.
-It is primarily intended to be be used on Unixoid operating systems such as Linux and OS X. It can also be compiled for Windows, however, it lacks a number of Windows-specific features such as support for NTFS ACLs.
+The Linux version of Zero Install is written in OCaml.
+It is primarily intended to be used on Unixoid operating systems such as Linux and OS X. It can also be compiled for Windows, however, it lacks a number of Windows-specific features such as support for NTFS ACLs.

 The Windows version of Zero Install internally uses parts of the Linux version via the [JSON API](../developers/json-api.md).